Burp Suite for Pentester – Configuring Proxy

 Manual Configuration

-Now, in order to capture the request, we need to configure our browser with this same configuration.
+Now, in order to capture the request, we need to configure our browser with the same configuration.
 Let’s do it manually with the following simple steps –

 - Boot inside your Firefox browser and go to Options.